rustyeddy/rustyeddy.com/content/notes/mqtt-comm.md

 ---
 title: MQTT For Controllor Communication
 description: >
-  Publish/Subscribe is an popular solution to distributed system communications, where you do not want to directly couple the publisher and subscribers.
+  MQTT is a messaging protocol commonly reffered to as Publish/Subscribe or is an popular solution to distributed system communications, where you do not want to directly couple the publisher and subscribers.
 That is a fundamental design of this MBR project.